josefj1519/Microblog-Microservices/README.txt

 Josef Jankowski: josefj1519@csu.fullerton.edu

 Description:
-This project utilizes Flask, Pugsql and Foreman among other libraries in order to provide microservices for a simple blog-type web service.
+This project utilizes Flask, Pugsql and Foreman among other Python libraries in order to provide microservices for a simple blog-type web service.
 Features include: creating a user, authenticating, following/unfollowing, posting a tweet and checking timelines containing user's recent tweets.
 For details on how to initialize the database and use these services, see below.